 Effective on or after March 1, 2021, the following information supersedes prior information with respect to transactions and positions held in fund shares through an Edward Jones system.
 Clients of Edward Jones (also referred to as "shareholders") purchasing fund shares on the Edward Jones commission and fee-based platforms are eligible only for the following sales charge discounts (also referred to as "breakpoints") and waivers, which can differ from discounts and waivers described elsewhere in the mutual fund prospectus or statement of additional information ("SAI") or through another broker-dealer.
 In all instances, it is the shareholder's responsibility to inform Edward Jones at the time of purchase of any relationship, holdings of Pioneer Funds or other facts qualifying the purchaser for discounts or waivers.
-Edward Jones can ask for documentation of such circumstance.
-Shareholders should contact Edward Jones if they have questions regarding their eligibility for these discounts and waivers.
+Edward Jones if they have questions regarding their eligibility for these discounts and waivers.